 As discussed by Ng (2021), many economic time series may have experienced structural breaks in their data generating processes during the pandemic.
 The pandemic period also introduces a host of factors, like government restrictions on mobility and business openings, that are likely to confound empirical analysis.
-For these reasons, we restrict our primary focus to a pre-pandemic sample period running from January 1998 to December 2019.
-Our results remain robust to extending the sample through March 2023, however.
-Interestingly, while we continue to observe an amplified impact of monetary shocks on macroeconomic outcomes with the extended sample, the dynamics of the impulse responses are altered.
+Accordingly, we restrict our main focus to a pre-pandemic sample from January 1998 to December 2019.
+However, when extending the sample through March 2023, we continue to observe an amplified impact of monetary shocks on macroeconomic outcomes which is considerably stronger compared to the estimated amplification effect for the pre-pandemic sample.
 Most importantly, there is a longer lag time to the trough/peak of the responses.
-The longer lag time until peak effect is consistent with the persistence of inflation and resilience of real activity throughout the Fed's aggressive 2022 tightening campaign.
+The longer lag time until peak effect is consistent with the persistence of inflation and the resilience of real activity throughout the Fed's aggressive 2022 tightening campaign.